 When people think of healthy smiles, the first thing to come to mind is a bright, white, sparkling smile.
 A smile can dramatically improve your appearance and give you a boost in self-confidence.
-Brushing and flossing are important for keeping cavities in check, but may fall short of providing the look we want for our smile.
+Brushing and flossing are essential for keeping cavities in check but may fall short of providing the look we want for our smile.
 That’s where professional we can help.
-Teeth whitening applications come in a variety of different products and systems from whitening toothpastes and over-the-counter strips and gels to trays and in-office procedures.
+Teeth whitening applications come in various products and systems, from whitening toothpaste and over-the-counter strips and gels to trays and in-office procedures.
 At Northgate Dental Centre Ltd., we provide in-office teeth whitening for Edmonton area residents.
 The procedure involves applying a bleaching product directly to your teeth and then using a special light to activate the whitening agent.

 Teeth whitening could take a long time if your teeth are badly stained and discoloured.
 Ideally, it is recommended to get your teeth professionally cleaned a month before your teeth whitening procedure.
-This helps remove any tartar or plaque buildup, facilitating better results.
+This helps remove any tartar or plaque build-up, facilitating better results.

 While most patients don’t find the procedure uncomfortable, those who suffer from sensitive teeth may feel pain.
 We suggest talking to a professional about your condition to minimize pain.